owoppenheimer/riverwm-friendly-config/README.md

 - Variables for more convenient use
 - And more...

-It is based on default shell riverwm config, which locates in /usr/share/river/example/init
+It is based on default shell riverwm config, which locates at /usr/share/river/example/init

 ---------